Lawyer: Man killed by cop shot intruder to protect grandson

 Police said officers responded to a “very chaotic and violent scene” and one 911 call said an intruder was breaking in to the home.
 Officers heard gunshots inside and “encountered an armed male,” authorities said.
 An officer opened fire, striking the man later determined to be the homeowner.

-They said a juvenile was found with serious injuries in the home’s bathroom along with the dead intruder, who has not been identified.
+They said a juvenile was found with serious injuries in the home’s bathroom along with the dead intruder, identified by the Adams County coroner’s office as 26-year-old Dajon Harper.
 The boy, whose age wasn’t released, was expected to recover.

 Police Chief Nick Metz said in a video posted online Wednesday that he is frustrated he has not been able to release more information about what happened — including details gathered from 911 calls, police body-camera footage and interviews.